 Suspicious Items: At least once a day there is a call about a backpack, box or package left somewhere.
 These aren’t treated lightly and most of the calls come from Port Authority police.
 Thankfully almost all of them have turned out to be lost items or things that kids have accidentally forgotten to take with them.
 It is reassuring to know that the Pittsburgh Police and Port Authority officers have excellent and open lines of communication.

-If you’re still not ready to get a police scanner and prefer playing with a mobile app instead – check our comparison here.
+Some of the best police scanners of today include models from Uniden (BCD436HP, Homepatrol 2, and SDS200) If you’re still not ready to get a police scanner and prefer playing with a mobile app instead – check our comparison here.